Comfy-Org/docs/README.md

   }]
 ```

-The locale will enable translation of Mintlify default UI component text.
+The locale will translate Mintlify default UI components' text.
 This is optional.
 The full list of locales are [here](https://mintlify.com/docs/settings/global#param-locale).